VHP4Safety/cloud/docs/index.md

 #### BMDExpress-3

-A tool to perform dose response modeling for high dimensional dose-response analysis. [[more information](service/bmdexpress_3.md)]
+A software tool for high-dimensional dose-response modeling and analysis. [[more information](service/bmdexpress_3.md)]

 #### CellDesigner

-A structured diagram editor to draw gene-regulatory and biochemical networks. [[more information](service/celldesigner.md)]
+An intuitive user interface for creating gene-regulatory and biochemical network diagrams. [[more information](service/celldesigner.md)]

 #### CompTox

-An online database to provide access to chemistry, toxicity, and exposure information for chemicals. [[more information](service/comptox.md)]
+An online database for searching chemical, toxicity and exposure information. [[more information](service/comptox.md)]

 #### cpLogD

-A model to predict water-octanol distribution coefficient (logD) for chemical compounds which is a proxy for the lipophilicity which is a major determinant of drug properties and overall suitability of drug candidates. [[more information](service/cplogd.md)]
+An online model for predicting water-octanol distribution coefficient (logD) of chemical compounds with confidence estimates. [[more information](service/cplogd.md)]

 #### DECIMER

-An online service to extract chemical structures from PDF-formatted files and images. [[more information](service/decimer.md)]
+An online service for automatically extracting chemical structure depictiions from PDFs and images. [[more information](service/decimer.md)]

 #### NIH Dietary Supplement Label Database

-The Dietary Supplement Label Database was developed by the American Office of Dietary Supplements at the National Institutes of Health.
-This database includes printed on more than 200 thousand labels of dietary supplement products sold in the United States. [[more information](service/dsld.md)]
+An online database from the NIH Office of Dietary Supplements that lets you explore information from more than 200,000 dietary supplement labels sold in the United States. [[more information](service/dsld.md)]

 #### Fairspace

-An open source data management platform that allows importing and exporting metadata using Resource Description Framework (RDF) [[more information](service/fairspace.md)]
+An open source RDF-based data management platform for importing and exporting research-relevant metadata [[more information](service/fairspace.md)]

 #### Flame

-An open source framework to develop, host, and use machine-learning models, such as QSAR-like models, in production environments. [[more information](service/flame.md)]
+An open source web application for building predictive models from biologically annotated chemical structures using predefined workflows. [[more information](service/flame.md)]

 #### Google Search

-Web search engine by Google. [[more information](service/google.md)]
+Online search engine for Google. [[more information](service/google.md)]

 #### Google Scholar

-Search engine for (scientific) literature. [[more information](service/gscholar.md)]
+An online search engine for (scientific) literature. [[more information](service/gscholar.md)]

 #### Llemy

-A multi-agent question-answering tool that combines structured pathway knowledge from user-selected MINERVA projects with live web research (Perplexity) and synthesizes evidence using an LLM.
-It targets specialized questions in lipid metabolism and related tox/biology by grounding answers in curated MINERVA maps and corroborating sources. [[more information](service/llemy.md)]
+An online tool for answering questions about lipid metabolism and related toxicology/biology using MINERVA pathway knowledge, live web research and AI-generated summaries. [[more information](service/llemy.md)]

 #### MCT8 Docking for MIE Discovery

-A python-based notebook to identify potential inhibitors of monocarboxylate-8 transporter and related molecular initiating events for developmental thyroid toxicity based on maternal thyroid hormone deprivation related adverse outcomes. [[more information](service/mct8-dock.md)]
+A Python-based notebook for identifying potential MCT8 inhibitors and related molecular events linked to developmental thyroid toxicity from maternal thyroid hormone deprivation. [[more information](service/mct8-dock.md)]

 #### The OECD QSAR Toolbox

-A software to support hazard assessment of chemicals as well as to increase mechanistic and other knowledge on chemical substances in a cost-efficient way. [[more information](service/oecd_qsar_toolbox.md)]
+A software for supporting chemical hazard assessment and enhancing mechanistic knowledge of substances in a cost-effective way. [[more information](service/oecd_qsar_toolbox.md)]

 #### ONTOX Physiological Maps

-Set of maps explaining the biological (physiological) processes behind various toxicological risks. [[more information](service/ontox_physiological_maps.md)]
+Maps for illustrating biological processes behind toxicological risks using a standardized graphical notation. [[more information](service/ontox_physiological_maps.md)]

 #### SysRev

-An online service to conduct literature review, data extraction and systematic review. [[more information](service/sysrev.md)]
+An online service for conduction of literature review, data extraction and systematic review. [[more information](service/sysrev.md)]

 ------------------------------------------